Making Google Fonts Faster in 2022

 Open Sans supports many more character sets including Cyrillic, Greek, Vietnamese, and extended sets.

 Your final choice is which browsers you want to support.
 “Modern Browsers” will give you WOFF and WOFF2 formats while “Best Support” will also give you TTF, EOT, and SVG.
-For our use case, we chose to only host WOFF (caniuse) and WOFF2 (caniuse) while selecting system fonts as fallbacks for browsers older than IE9.
+For this example, we chose to host WOFF (caniuse) and WOFF2 (caniuse) while selecting system fonts as fallbacks for browsers older than IE9.
 Work with your design team to decide the best option for you.
+Nowadays (2024 and beyond), I typically only download WOFF2 files.

 From Section 3, after selecting the file format option, you can copy the auto-generated CSS